Mirusha Park: Lakes and waterfalls

-The most important and most interesting features of this Mirusha natural phenomenon, are lakes and waterfalls.
+The most important and most interesting features of this Mirusha natural phenomenon are the lakes and waterfalls.

 These natural phenomena are created in the middle and end course of Mirusha River with a length of 650 m.
 In this area are situated 16 lakes and 12 waterfalls of different forms and sizes.

-The last lake is the largest regarding dimensions and is easily accessible to every visitor.
+The last lake is the largest in terms of dimensions and is easily accessible to every visitor.
 It has dimensions of 55 × 45 m, a depth over 5 m with an area of 2250 m2.

-The deepest lake is the 10th lake with a 9 m depth, while the longest lake is the eighth lake with a length of 56 m, width of 18.5 m and depth of 5–6 m.
+The deepest lake is the 10th lake with a 9 m depth, while the longest lake is the eighth lake with a length of 56 m, a width of 18.5 m, and depth of 5–6 m.

-The highest waterfall is between the eighth and ninth lake with a height of 21 m but the most impressive waterfall is between the 15th and 16th lake with a height of 8 m.
+The highest waterfall is between the eighth and ninth lake with a height of 21 m, but the most impressive waterfall is between the 15th and 16th lake with a height of 8 m.

 Based on the shape and size of these lakes, they are divided into three groups: